Procurement Technical Assistance For Business Firms

 Examples of Funded Projects

-Fiscal Year 2019 Funding was used to operate a center with physical office space and on-site procurement counselors where businesses receive assistance with submitting offers and complying with terms and conditions of contracts with local or federal government agencies.
+Fiscal Year 2021 Funding was used to operate a center where businesses receive assistance with submitting offers and complying with terms and conditions of contracts with local or federal government agencies.
+During the COVID-19 pandemic, center employees predominantly provided remote-only assistance and served businesses virtually.
 Assistance includes a wide range of support including identifying which agencies buy what the business sells, applying for socioeconomic certifications, understanding the end-to-end contracting process, set-asides, terms and conditions, how to get paid, and what to do when being audited.
 The centers also host events designed to help businesses network with each other and with government procurement personnel.
+Due to the COVID-19 pandemic, most events were accomplished using virtual meeting and matchmaking software.